Hemrin Dam

 The Hemrin Dam is a dam on the Diyala River 100 km northeast of Baghdad, Iraq.
 The main purpose of the dam is flood control, irrigation and hydroelectric generation.
 Its power station has a 50 MW capacity.
 The dam and the attached power house were built in years 1976-1981 by the then Yugoslav company GIK Hidrogradnja (of Sarajevo, now Bosnia-Herzegovina).
 All the equipment (gates, turbines, generators) were also supplied by the then-Yugoslav companies.

 A large archaeological salvage operation was undertaken to excavate archaeological sites that were at risk of flooding once the reservoir (now Hamrin Lake) would start to fill.
-Sites that were excavated as part of this operation included Tell Madhur, Tell Rashid, Tell Saadiya and Tell Abada.
+Sites that were excavated as part of this operation included Tell Madhur, Tell Suleimah, Tell Rashid, Tell Saadiya, Tell Yelkhi, and Tell Abada.
+One member of the team was the former director of the Iraq Museum, Nawala Al-Mutawalli.